 Dr Carool Kersten has been at King’s College London since 2007.
 Before that he was a faculty member at the Centre for International and Graduate Studies at Payap University in Thailand.
-He has also been an associate lecturer at the Open University (UK), a guest lecturer at the Institute of Ismaili Institute (IIS), a research associate at the School of Oriental and African Studies (SOAS) and associate fellow at the Asia Research Institute (ARI) of the National University of Singapore.
+He has also been an associate lecturer at the Open University (UK), a guest lecturer at the Institute of Ismaili Institute (IIS), a research associate at the Institute of Philosophical Studies in Koper (Slovenia), and research affiliate at the Asia Research Institute (ARI) of the National University of Singapore.

 Dr Kersten has a PhD in the study of religions from SOAS; an MA (cum laude) in Arabic and Middle Eastern Studies from Radboud University Nijmegen (Netherlands); and a Certificate in Southeast Asian Studies from Payap University (Thailand).
 He is also a sworn translator with the Courts in the Netherlands and a member of the Chartered Institute of Linguists (CIOL) in the UK.